lz666win/deep-cascade-wavelet-network-for-MRI/README.md

 How to use:

-make a folder: Test, then put e14498s5_P60928.7.npy into this folder.
+make a folder: Test, then put e14498s5_P60928.7.npy (one of patient in the calgary-campinas-dataset) into this folder.

 make a folder: Models, then put 3 .hdf5 files into this folder.